etherealvisage/cpsc301/docs/final_writeup.md

 web-based discussion group.
 Most surprising was just how much higher interpersonal bandwidth is in person rather than online --- explaining a problem or demonstrating a technique is much more easily accomplished in the flesh, for it allows both parties to hone in more quickly on a mutual understanding.
+Extensive though our meeting time was, it was entirely worthwhile.
+Time invested in planning ensured that our end product was constructed on an extensible base, while our discussion efforts ensured that all team members could contribute to the project despite our differing amounts of web development experience.

 For project members without past experience in web development, the gamut of technologies they had to learn was overwhelming.
-Though the course's labs provided a grounding in Node and Javascript, building a full-fledged application required that team members be competent with a bevy of additional technologies, ranging from the SQLite database library, to the Express web framework, to the Mocha testing framework, to the Backbone.js "thick-client" framework, to jQuery.
+Though the course's labs provided a grounding in Node and JavaScript, building a full-fledged application required that team members be competent with a bevy of additional technologies, ranging from the SQLite database library, to the Express web framework, to the Mocha testing framework, to the Backbone.js "thick-client" framework, to jQuery.
 While more